Pricing Guide: How Much Does Stump Removal Cost?

 Photo Credit: Siaron James / Flickr / CC BY 2.0

-The more difficult the stump and its root system are to remove, the longer the professional will need to work, increasing your total cost.
+Tree stump removal costs will escalate the more difficult the stump and its root system are to remove.
 Hardwoods like hickory, oak, or birch may take longer to remove than softwoods like pine or palm due to their dense wood and root systems.

 Tree stump marked with an "M" and buried in stones